Meeting FAQ

 We don’t generally provide refreshments unless the venue doesn’t have anywhere to purchase a drink.
 Most of our venues have somewhere you can purchase a drink (or food) and we actively encourage you to support them as most of them offer their facilities free of charge to us.
 You can of course bring your own drink with you.
 Your meeting confirmation will tell you if tea and coffee is provided.
 The day before your meeting you’ll get an email with full details from the group leader.

 The Growth Community uses a structured format.
-That means we sit around a table and follow a structured format including one minute pitches, a 10 minute member showcase presentation, contributions and a short learning point.
+That means we sit around a table and follow a structured format including one minute introductions, a 10 minute member showcase presentation, contributions and a short learning point.
 We do offer some time to do some open networking though at the start of our meetings and again at the end if you are in person.

 Absolutely.
 If you are new to business you’ll definitely want to make some new business friends, find useful suppliers, start developing relationships with synergistic businesses and learn more about ways to grow your business.
 You get all that and more from getting out and networking with your business community.
 There is likely to be things you can do for them too.
 It’s never to early to start networking!